otrv4/libotr-ng/STYLE.md

 If you are afraid to mix up your local variable names, you have another problem, which is called the function-growth-hormone-imbalance syndrome.

+Use underscores to separate words in a name instead of camel case.
+Stick to lower case; reserve uppercase for macros.

+## Language and compiler issues

+* Treat compiler warnings as errors.
+* #include as little as possible.